Are you using technology or is technology using you?

 Vice President, External Affairs at Common Sense Media

-- One landing page provides links to all promotional materials, discussion guides, tip sheets, in-class exercises and a library of follow-on resources
+- Our Creative Coping Toolkit (CCT) dashboard provides access to communication materials, discussion guides, tip sheets, in-community and at home activities and a library of resources

-- We keep in touch with reminders to keep you on track
+- We regularly stay in touch to help keep you on track

 Clips from the film